alackles/CMSC-500-ST-23/_pages/notes/06/mabe2.md

 3. Edit the parameters in `settings/Modname.mabe` to your liking.
 You can probably leave most things as default but may want to play around with the parameters of `EvalModname` in particular to see how things change, or mess with the DataFile parameters if you want to store different kinds of data or give a new name.
 4. `./MABE -f ../settings/Modname.mabe` to run.

-Inportantly, **you do not need to recompile if you ar changing parameters in the `.mabe` file.
+Inportantly, **you do not need to recompile if you are changing parameters** in the `.mabe` file.
 You only need to recompile if you are changing code.

 ## Creating a New Evaluator